 The student affairs professional practice program of 36–42 semester credits prepares students to work on college and university campuses in positions that require counseling background, knowledge of college student development, and skill in program design and implementation.
 Completion of the student affairs professional practice program leads to the degree of Master of Science in Student Affairs & Higher Education.

 Program requirements include clinical and specialty courses, as well as the core curriculum.
 The program can be pursued on a full-time or part-time basis, up to the point of internship when a full-time commitment is generally required.
 A 600-hour internship in a college setting is required.

 This program requires the applicant to have twelve undergraduate credits in psychology, human services, education, or closely related areas with specific course work in research, social and cultural foundations, human development across the life span, statistics, and computers.
 Each program applicant will be evaluated individually to determine which undergraduate course work may be credited toward these prerequisites.

 Upon acceptance into the program, each student is assigned an advisor who advises the student to select courses that fit the student’s program.
 Courses in the counseling programs are planned to give a balanced selection of academic and experiential education and to encourage each student to achieve maximum professional competence.
 Academic and professional development evaluations are made of all students each semester to ensure ongoing professional growth.

-For more information about the student Affairs & Higher Education program please contact
+For more information about the student affairs and higher education program please contact: